L'envie d'aimer

 "L'envie d'aimer" is a 2000 song recorded by French-born singer Daniel Lévi and the troupe of The Ten Commandments.
 Released as first single from the album Les Dix Commandements in June 2000, the song was a smash hit and the most successful single from the musical.
 The song is currently among the biggest selling singles of all time in France.

 Background and structure

 The album version of the song is extended (6:28) and contains many choirs from the troupe.
-Written and composed by Pascal Obispo, Lionel Florence, who had already several number-one hits in France such as "Savoir aimer" and "Tu ne m'as pas laissé le temps", Serge Guirao, who had written for Art Mengo, the song was very moving.
+Written and composed by Pascal Obispo, Lionel Florence, who had already several number-one hits in France such as "Savoir aimer" and "Tu ne m'as pas laissé le temps", Patrice Guirao, who had written for Art Mengo, the song was very moving.
 An expert of French charts made this analysis of the song : "With the text of the verses, spaced out and almost minimal, [Lévi] murmurs, he speaks in a low voice, he sings hardly, a moderation which the sweetness of wind instruments blows him.
 And it is not due to a lack of voice : this one, disturbing of power and color, asks only to spread and the vowels of the tune are there for this."